 In elementary school, I was obsessed with writing skits and short stories.
 My mother encouraged it.
 She also was a writer.
 My dad didn’t encourage it.
 He thought I needed to learn something useful, like welding.

-In high school, I met the wrong/right crowd and immediately got into the Ramones, Led Zeppelin, AC/DC and all the usuals.
+In high school, I fell in with the wrong/right crowd and immediately got into the Ramones, Led Zeppelin, AC/DC and all the usuals.
 I started playing guitar and writing songs, both of which I still do.
 I also began writing more elaborate skits (“plays,” you could call them) and parodies of anything I could find humor in, which was most things.
 I got on a poetry jag a few years after that but got out of it after I realized A. there’s no money in poetry, and B. poetry is hard unless you’re Bob Dylan or from England!

 I’ve always been interested in the ways businesses communicate with their markets; even as a child, TV commercials and magazine ads fascinated me as much as the programs and articles they were sponsoring.
-I thought it would be great to create those marketing pieces, writing living words that influence people and drive commerce.
-I thought this would be an easy practice – I know now that it’s not, but it’s definitely a good fit for me.
+I thought it would be great to create those marketing pieces, to write living words that influence people and drive commerce.
+I thought this would be an easy practice – but then I thought a lot of things back then.

-The main reason for the pressure and the overall difficulty that accompanies the writing profession was described well by Ernest Hemingway, who wrote 47 endings to his novel A Farewell to Arms before he felt the manuscript was good enough to turn in to his publisher.
+The pressure of writing was described well by Ernest Hemingway, who wrote 47 endings to his novel A Farewell to Arms before he felt the manuscript was good enough to turn in to his publisher.
 Asked some years later by Paris Review what took him so long, he said, “Getting the words right.”

-(Hemingway shot himself eventually, but nobody knows if this was because of the pressurized life of a writer, or because he had driven his life into such an unrecognizable and unsustainable place, it seemed like the only logical answer.)
+(Hemingway shot himself eventually, but nobody knows if this was because of the pressurized, responsible life of a writer, or because he had driven his life into such an unrecognizable and unsustainable place, death seemed like the only logical answer.)